LetsRenovate.com

 Spec Plan B: Lot Excavation

-what you need to do —
+what need to do —

-Survey the lot to define the boundaries and dimensions for your home construction.
+Survey the lot to define the boundaries and dimensions for your home construction

 View the physical features of the lot.
 Note any rocks, trees, water-fronts, or other desirable or undesirable views.
 Consider options to gain the most desirable view and privacy.